tilo/deprecate_soft/README.md

 It was inspired by the need to track deprecated method usage in large codebases before safely removing old code — with zero disruption and flexible metrics support.

-This gem lets you wrap existing methods with before and after hooks to track usage patterns without changing the method's behavior.
+This gem lets you wrap existing methods with before and after hooks to track usage patterns without changing the method's behavior, and without any impact on production systems.

-It’s ideal for monitoring deprecated method usage across your application using non-blocking, low-latency tools such as Redis, DataDog, or logs.
+It’s ideal for monitoring deprecated method usage across your application using non-blocking, low-latency tools such as Redis, DataDog, Prometheus, or logs.

 Once tracking confirms that a deprecated method is no longer in use, you can confidently delete it from your codebase.